AnxiousPython/Mini-Projects/README.md

-﻿# Mini-Projects
-# My own mini projects that uses basic html css and javascript
+# Mini projects that uses basic html css and javascript